uwumarogie/ITBL-TEST/README.md

 **Objective:**
 - Implement programmatic navigation using Next.js hooks.
-- Utilize the `useRouter` hook to push a new URL to the router.
+- Utilize the `useNavigation` hook to push a new URL to the router.

-### Exercise 5: Catch-all Routes
-Implement a catch-all route for handling documentation pages under `/docs`.
-For instance, accessing `/docs/setup/installation` should load a documentation component capable of fetching content based on the path.

 **Objective:**
 - Use catch-all routes to handle arbitrary paths.